 1. Create a health and safety protocol

 Keeping everything running smoothly, requires you to put your plan in writing.
 To ensure transparency and to be able to communicate it clearly, it’s important you create a protocol for the new travel standards.
-This needs to include the new procedures that ensure customer and employees health and safety.
+This needs to include (new) procedures that ensure customer and employees health and safety.
 But also how you will train, communicate and maintain the protocols towards employees, travellers and suppliers.

 2. Develop safety regulations for customers

-As mentioned before, we are all in this together.
-But still, travellers will lean on tour operators to keep them safe and sound during their travel experience.
+Travellers will lean on tour operators to keep them safe and sound during their travel experience.
 Provide each traveller with a clear information package describing your guidelines and recommendations.
 Don’t forget to keep communicating the procedures throughout their experience to uphold the safety standards.

-Basic tips to ensure health and safety for customers
+Tips to ensure health and safety for customers

 - Promote frequent handwashing